 DMD has been registered with the BRC and certified under the Packaging standards since 2004.
 Since that time DMD has consistently passed year on year inspections.
-We are proud to inform our customers that the certification has been extended (due to Covid 19) until 22nd January 2021 following our most recent audit on 3rd July where we achieved grade ‘AA’ status under the current regulations; BRC IoP Issue 5.
+We are proud to inform our customers that certification has been re-newed until 26th January 2024 following our most recent inspection on 1st & 2nd November 2022 where we achieved grade ‘A+’ status under the current regulations; BRC IoP Issue 6.
 A copy of our latest certificate can be downloaded in pdf format by clicking on the image.

 What is the BRC?